 McGraw’s roommate, Ed Kranepool, came over and told him that Grant wasn’t happy and he should go straighten it out.
 McGraw did.
 Immediately.

-McGraw had some encouraging outings in August—including four scoreless innings before losing in the 13th inning in San Francisco—and then finally won his first game of the season on August 22, this time at the expense of another reliever, Jim Brewer, the right-handed screwball pitcher.
+McGraw had some encouraging outings in August — including four scoreless innings before losing in the 13th inning in San Francisco — and then finally won his first game of the season on August 22, this time at the expense of another left-handed screwball pitcher, Jim Brewer.
 The Dodgers held a 3-2 lead in the ninth at Shea when Felix Millan singled in the tying run off Brewer.
 After a Rusty Staub single, Brewer was lifted for Pete Richert, who promptly allowed the game-winning single to John Milner.
 McGraw was now 1-6 and the Mets were 57-67 and still in last place, though only six games behind the first-place Cardinals.